CityWebConsultants/Iris/readme.md

 ## Site config file

-A “defaults” directory is provided as an example configuration file.
+A “defaults” directory is provided as an example site configuration.
 To make a new application, simply copy/rename this directory.
-The launch_default.js file is where the settings for the application are placed.
+The __settings.json__ file is where the settings for the application are placed.
 Here is a summary of these settings:

 * __port__: The port the Node.JS web server runs on.
 (80 or 3000 for example)
 * __apikey__: This is the administrator username/apikey.
 It should be kept secret.